Races of Farland

-- Languages: Dwarven, choice of one other language
+- Languages: Dwarven, one human language or Blackspeech

 Liberated Kingdoms: Dwarves may be viewed with suspicion by a few, but mostly they are valued for their craftsmanship and dedication to goodness.
 They are uncommon because of their low birthrate but are not rare.